Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 - Click `Save`.

 Go to `Administration > Settings > Access Settings` and edit `System Access Settings` by clicking on the pencil icon on the right side:
-- Delete all certificate in the `SSL/TLS Certificate` field, add the custom certificate you created above:
+- Delete all certificates in the `SSL/TLS Certificate` field, add the custom certificate you created above:
 <img src="avi-config-new-cert.png" width="800"><br>
 - Click `Save`.
 - Reload the page since the Controller cert has changed.